natcap/invest.users-guide/source/urban_cooling_model.rst

 * Average relative humidity (0-100%) (required if performing work productivity valuation): The average relative humidity (0-100%) over the time period of interest.

 * CC index Shade weight: The relative weight to apply to shade when calculating the CC index.
-Default value: 0.6.
+Recommended value: 0.6.

 * CC index Albedo weight: The relative weight to apply to albedo when calculating the CC index.
-Default value: 0.2.
+Recommended value: 0.2.

 * CC index Evapotranspiration weight: The relative weight to apply to ETI when calculating the CC index.
-Default value: 0.2.
+Recommended value: 0.2.

 Interpreting outputs
 ====================